Joshualaycoh/joshualaycoh/README.md

 🌱 I’m currently learning generative AI!

-🤔 I’m looking for help with figuring out why CSS insists on being so stubborn.
-Alignment struggles are real!

 ⚡ Fun fact: I'm the only industrial engineer in my class who traded production lines for misbehaving divs.
 Thrilling, right?

 👯 I'm looking to collaborate on mind-blowing web development projects, or at least, life-easing ones.